 Your child’s backpack should never weigh more than 15% of their body weight.
-We recently gave a series of Backpack Safety Workshops at a local Middle School.
+Every years we give a series of Backpack Safety Workshops at a local Middle School.
 A random sampling of the student’s backpacks found the majority were 25-30% of their body weight.
 Only one student’s backpack was below 15%.

 Heavy backpacks are one of the major causes of back pain in school age students.
 According to the Journal of the American Medical Association Pediatrics 6% of 10 year olds and 18% of 14-16 year olds have low back pain.
 Only 7% of those children with low back pain seek medical treatment.

 There are many causes of low back pain in children including laptops, sitting, smart phones and poor posture.
 Here we will focus on backpacks.
 Below are important tips to make backpacks less dangerous to your school aged children:

 - Make sure your backpack weighs no more than 10 – 15% of your body weight